Export Data

 In the code pop-up menu, export is selected and highlighted.
 Export codes is also highlighted.

 7. From this window, you have three options.
 You can select Entire Content, which creates a local website where you can navigate through all the references; however, I would recommend either Reference View or Summary View.
-Reference View creates a list of each reference, similar to what you would see if you double clicked on the node.
+Reference View creates a list of each reference, similar to what you would see if you double clicked on the code.
 You can save this list as a Word document, text file or PDF.
-Summary View provides a table that shows you how many times that node was coded by project item.
+Summary View provides a table that shows you how many times that code was coded by project item.
 You can save this list as an Excel file, Word document, text file or PDF.
 Try saving both the reference view and summary view formats.
-Open up all the files you have exported to see their contents.
+Open up the files you have exported to see their contents.

 Export Options window with a red box around the export options and with Summary View selected.